0dminnimda/0dminnimda/README.md

     <img width="50%" src="https://raw.githubusercontent.com/0dminnimda/0dminnimda/main/bumper.png">
 </a></div>

-- 👋 Hi, I’m `@0dminnimda`, a self-taught programmer and my pronouns are he/him
 - 👀 I’m interested in Python, software architecture, compilers, and much more
 - 🌱 I’m currently learning C++ and exploring the depths of Python 🧪
 - 💞️ I’m looking to collaborate on basically anything that might interest me ^_^